 - an understanding of the importance of identifying and combatting discrimination.

 It is not necessary for schools or individuals to ‘promote’ teachings, beliefs or opinions that conflict with their own, but nor is it acceptable for schools to promote discrimination against people or groups on the basis of their belief, opinion or background.

 (Promoting fundamental British values as part of SMSC in school: Departmental advice for maintained school.
 November 2014)

 At Sacred Heart School, we provide opportunities for our children to explore their own culture and to have a clear understanding and appreciation of a wide range of the cultural influences which have shaped modern Britain.

-At Sacred Heart School, these values are reinforced regularly, in the following ways:
+At Sacred Heart School, these values are reinforced regularly and in the following ways:

-- Pupils have the opportunity to have their voices heard through democratic processes such as our Student Council, the Chaplaincy Team, the Sports Council, the Singing Play Leaders and the Road Safety Officers.
+- Pupils have the opportunity to have their voices heard through democratic processes such as our Student Council, the Chaplaincy Team, the Eco Team, the Singing Play Leaders and the Road Safety Officers.

-- The children themselves devised the current School Rules and values.
+- The children themselves, devised the current School Rules.

-- Through the curriculum, children are taught about fundamental British Values such a democracy e.g. by holding age-appropriate mock elections/debates which cover a variety of ideas.
+- Through the curriculum, children are taught about fundamental British Values such a democracy eg by holding age-appropriate mock elections which cover a variety of ideas.

 The Rule of Law: